 Community Infrastructure Levy and Section 106 payments will be made to the Vale of White Horse District Council and can be used to improve local infrastructure.

-On Completion 29 permanent jobs will be supported by the new PHBS UK campus.
+Upon completion, 29 permanent jobs will be supported by the new PHBS UK campus.

 Universities make an important contribution to the UK’s economy and are a key source of economic growth.

-The development will provide state of the teaching and research facilities, improving global research, enterprise and teaching.
+The development will provide state of the art teaching and research facilities, improving global research, enterprise and teaching.

 Enhanced understanding, collaboration and opportunities between the UK and Chinese businesses and governments.